AbidRouf/ai-chief-of-staff/README.md

 ### Why one LLM call for all messages?

-Most naive implementations triage each message individually.
+Most implementations triage each message individually.
 This misses critical cross-message intelligence:

 - **Sarah Chen** contacts via email (#1) AND WhatsApp (#18) about the same Thursday meeting
 - **James (COO)** contradicts himself: asks to push the board deck (#3), then reverses (#10)